-3 Common Causes of Equipment Failure (and how to avoid them).
+How to Avoid 3 Common Causes of Equipment Failures

 Equipment downtime is costly for all organizations.
-One of the first lines of defense for avoiding equipment failures is an awareness of common causes.
-Let’s examine three common causes of equipment failure.
+One of the first lines of defense for avoiding common causes of equipment failures is awareness.
+Let’s examine three common causes of equipment failures.

-- Improper operation.
 Sometimes the root cause of an equipment failure is not due to an equipment problem.
 Many root causes of equipment failure exist because of human performance problems.
 How does this happen?
-We train our workers on operating procedure and safe process (maybe throwing in a little equipment troubleshooting for good measure).
-Then someone skips steps in the procedure, takes a safety shortcut “because everyone is doing it,” or we ask a worker to work with equipment he/she is not familiar with due to short staff.
+We train our workers on operating procedures and safe processes (maybe throwing in a little equipment troubleshooting for good measure).
+Then someone skips steps in the procedure, takes a safety shortcut “because everyone is doing it,” or asks a worker to work with equipment he/she is not familiar with due to short staff.
 There are multiple reasons why workers fail to operate machinery properly.

 How familiar are these scenarios to you?
 Are you ready to reduce costly downtime?

-Train your equipment operators and maintenance personnel to handle troubleshooting issues in our Equifactor® Equipment Troubleshooting Course.
-They will learn how to analyze equipment failures for human performance issues so that no root causes are missed as well as learn how to use the Equifactor® Troubleshooting Tables for true equipment problems.
+Learn how to find and fix the root causes of equipment failures.
+This is a great course for incident investigators, equipment operators, and maintenance personnel.
+Learn how to analyze equipment failures for human performance issues so that no root causes are missed as well as learn how to use the Equifactor® Troubleshooting Tables for true equipment problems.

 This course is only offered a few times each year.
 Register for the next opportunity.